13 (musical): Plot synopsis

 In class, Brett tells Evan to get his mother to buy them all tickets to "The Bloodmaster."
-Evan protests that his mother will not buy them tickets to an R-rated movie, but Brett points out that if she doesn't, nobody will go to his Bar Mitzvah and Evan will be uncool.
+Evan protests that his mother will not buy them tickets to an R-rated movie, but Brett points out that if she doesn't, nobody will go to his Bar Mitzvah party and Evan will be uncool.
 Evan cycles through possible plans, eventually realizing that he will have Archie use his illness to guilt Evan's mother ("All Hail the Brain/Terminal Illness").
 To make things better with Patrice, Evan asks her to go to the movie with him as a date.
 He then realizes that he "just set Brett and Archie up to be on dates with the same girl, on the same night, in the same place...."
 Evan makes Archie promise to do nothing more than sit next to Kendra so as not to screw up Brett's date.
 Archie agrees, and everyone prepares for Friday night ("Getting Ready").

 Everyone gets to the movie and Brett prepares for "The Tongue."
 Lucy is on "Tongue Patrol" and Kendra waits for it along with Eddie and Malcolm.
 Amidst it all, Patrice is upset because Evan is not sitting with her; he is saving a seat for Archie ("Any Minute").
 When Archie gets there, he pokes Brett with a crutch, and panic ensues: Archie squeezes his face, closes his eyes, and goes in to kiss Kendra, while Brett at the same time, turns his head, sticks out his tongue, and goes in for the kiss.
 Evan sees, and as he mouths "Nooooo!", reaches to pull Kendra back, while Lucy reaches for Kendra, too, but only so she can stop Kendra from getting the tongue.
 When Brett and Archie don't realize that Kendra is out of their way, their mouths meet.
 Kendra knees Brett in the crotch, trying to stop him from hurting Evan or Archie, after Archie reveals how Evan set him up on a date with Kendra.
 Brett breaks up with Kendra, and Lucy asks if Brett's "tongue is still available."
 Meanwhile, Evan is left alone by Patrice ("Good Enough").